-The School Board is authorized to discuss District business only at a properly noticed Board meeting (Open Meetings Act, 5 ILCS 120/).
+The Open Meetings Act (OMA) requires the School Board to discuss District business only at a properly noticed Board meeting.
+5 ILCS 120/).
 Other than during a Board meeting, a majority or more of a Board-quorum may not engage in contemporaneous interactive communication, whether in person or electronically, to discuss District business.
 This Guidance assumes a Board has seven members and covers issues arising from Board policy 2:140, Communications To and From the Board.

 Communications Between or Among Board Members and/or the Superintendent Outside of a Properly Noticed Board Meeting

 - The Superintendent or designee is permitted to email information to Board members.
 For example, the Superintendent may email Board meeting agendas and supporting information to Board members.
 When responding to a single Board member’s request, the Superintendent should copy all other Board members and include a do not reply/forward alert to the group, such as: “BOARD MEMBER ALERT: This email is in response to a request.
 Do not reply or forward to the group but only to the sender.”